 Dr. Okamoto will provide precise post-operative instructions based on each individual’s unique needs, which will include recommendations on how long to avoid strenuous exercise after surgery.
 In general, it is typically advised that patients refrain from strenuous workouts for about three weeks; however, the exact length of time will depend on how long the treatment areas take to fully heal and the degree of swelling present.

 The primary aesthetic goal of facelift surgery—to achieve a more youthful appearance—is generally the same regardless of a patient’s gender; however, the surgical approach is slightly different.
 This is due to basic differences in facial anatomy between women and men, as well as certain distinctions in terms of the expected results among patients of different genders.
-For example, women often prefer outcomes that yield a softer, yet well-defined aesthetic.
-Men typically want to emphasize the sharper definitions of their facial contours.
 Specific locations for the facelift incisions may also be different for men depending on whether they have receding hairlines.
 Dr. Okamoto always strives to place facelift incisions in the most inconspicuous areas possible so that residual scarring will be virtually unnoticeable to others.

 Technically speaking, there is virtually no upper age limit for facelift surgery.
 While the procedure is most often performed in patients in their 40s through 70s, individuals both younger and older than this range have undergone facelift surgery.
 When determining candidacy for a facelift, the age of the patient is typically not as important as current health status, medical history, and whether facelift surgery is the most ideal option for their needs and goals.

-The most severe and noticeable degree of swelling following facelift surgery should dissipate by the sixth week; however, a mild degree of swelling will likely be present for several months.
+The most severe and noticeable degree of swelling following facelift surgery should dissipate by the sixth week—and usually by the second to third week; however, a mild degree of swelling will likely be present for several months.
 Dr. Okamoto’s post-operative instructions will contain guidance on how to appropriately manage swelling and ensure a smooth and effective healing process.
 A few extra steps can also help control swelling during recovery.
 These include: keeping your head in an elevated position as much as possible while recovering; eating foods that are rich in vitamins, antioxidants, and proteins (such as leafy greens & fruits and vegetables); and avoidance of foods and beverages that are high in salt.